 On Wednesdays from 6:15 – 7:00 p.m., Organist-Choirmaster Kristin Lensch, uses the “Voice for Life” curriculum established by the Royal School of Church Music (RSCM), which promotes a complete and quality approach to children’s music ministry.
 It is as much a Christian education experience as it is a musical training experience, and provides opportunities to achieve concrete goals.
 Over time, choristers often become peer leaders as they progress through the program.
 The choristers will sing frequently during the 10 a.m. worship service and sometimes sing the anthems with the Calvary Choir.
 For more information, contact Kristin Lensch at email@example.com

 Directed by Brad Kroeker, the Calvary Ringers continue to dedicate themselves to the work of liturgical ringing.
 The Calvary Ringers are most grateful to the Nobles family for the gift of 12 additional Schulmerich handbells.
 These bells were given to the glory of God and in memory of Dr. Gene Nobles.
 The choir now boasts 15 members who support 48 bells covering four octaves.
 In addition to the four-octave set of Schulmerich Handbells, the choir also uses a three-octave set of Petit & Fritzen handbells.
-Calvary Ringers rehearse weekly during Koinonia and welcome new members.
+Calvary Ringers rehearse weekly on Wednesday evenings and welcome new members.
 The ability to read music is not required.
-For more information, contact Brad Kroeker at email@example.com
+For more information, contact Brad Kroeker at firstname.lastname@example.org

 Calvary Choir is a semi-professional group of singers; professional musicians provide a strong foundation for the many volunteers who participate.
-While strongly based in music of the Anglican church, their repertoire spans the centuries and global traditions, from plainsong to spirituals.
+While strongly based in the music of the Anglican church, their repertoire spans the centuries and global traditions, from plainsong to spirituals.
 Apart from their hard work on Wednesdays and Sundays, they also enjoy spending time together outside of rehearsal, eating and making merry.
 Calvary Choir sings each week at the 10 a.m. worship service and also offers special liturgical services and concerts during the year.
-Come make music alongside these singers who, beyond Calvary’s doors, also work as a chemist, a project manager, an educator, a doctor, a dentist, financial and arts executives, an actor and an accountant.
+Come make music alongside these singers who, beyond Calvary’s doors, also work as a chemist, a project manager, an educator, a doctor, a dentist, financial and arts executives, an actor, and an accountant.
 Organist-Choirmaster, Kristin Lensch, is always delighted to hear from interested singers.
-Please email firstname.lastname@example.org or call 901-312-5212.
+Please email email@example.com or call 901-312-5212.